 Political Predation and Economic Development

-Economic growth occurs as resources are reallocated from the traditional sector to the more productive modern sector.
-Yet, the latter is more vulnerable to political predation.
-Hence, political risk hinders development.
-We analyze a politico-economic game between citizens and governments, whose type (benevolent or predatory) is unknown to the citizens.
-In equilibrium, opportunistic governments mix between predation and restraint.
-As long as restraint is observed, political expectations improve and the economy grows.
-Once there is predation, the reputation of the current government is ruined and the economy collapses.
+We analyze a game between citizens and governments, whose type (benevolent or predatory) is unknown to the public.
+Opportunistic governments mix between predation and restraint.
+As long as restraint is observed, political expectations improve, people enter the modern sector, and the economy grows.
+Once there is predation, the reputation of the government is ruined and the economy collapses.
 If citizens are unable to overthrow this government, the collapse is durable.
 Otherwise, a new government is drawn and the economy can rebound.
-Equilibrium dynamics are characterized as a Markov chain.
-Consistent with stylized facts, equilibrium political and economic histories are random, unstable and exhibit long-term divergence.
-Our theoretical model also generates new empirical implications on the joint dynamics of income inequality, output and political variables.
+Consistent with stylized facts, equilibrium political and economic histories are random, unstable, and exhibit long-term divergence.